matsuda0528/ravensat/README.md

 # Ravensat

-Ravensat is an interface to SAT Solver .
+Ravensat is an interface to SAT Solver in Ruby.
-In order to use Ravensat, you need to install SAT Solver and specify the name of the Solver .
+In order to use Ravensat, you need to install SAT Solver.
-(If you do not specify SAT Solver, it will use the one bundled in the gem .)
+(If you do not install SAT Solver, it will use the one bundled in the gem.)

 ## Installation